 In 1862, a Swiss immigrant named Joseph Zettel planted fruit trees on the very land where the farm still stands.
-The trees were a part of the first commercial orchard in Wisconsin and quickly became a central element to the local economy in Door County.
+The trees were a part of the first commercial orchard in Wisconsin and quickly became a central element of the local economy in Door County.

-After the Scholz’s acquired the farmland, they worked to preserve its rich heritage.
+After the Scholzes acquired the farmland, they worked to preserve its rich heritage.
 Authentic log buildings were moved on-site from five area locations, and the stable and barn were built in the 1960s.
 In 2002, Elmer and Shirley Tanck purchased the business, and today, it continues to thrive, filled with lush flower and herb gardens, field crops, and adorable barnyard animals.

 A Fun-Filled Experience